BrianVia/duck-generator/README.md

 - ✨ **Special Effects**: Rainbow, glowing, sparkles, fire, and more
 - 🔐 **Secure**: API keys stored only in browser localStorage
 - 📱 **Responsive**: Works on desktop and mobile devices
+- 🗂 **Image Feed**: Generated ducks are stored in Cloudflare R2 and shown on the home page

 ## Live Demo